alshrv/easy-rust-uz/README.md

 As you can see, macros are very complicated!
 Usually you only want a macro to automatically do something that a simple function can't do very well.
 The best way to learn about macros is to look at other macro examples.
 Not many people can quickly write macros without problems.
 So don't think that you need to know everything about macros to know how to write in Rust.
 But if you read other macros, and change them a little, you can easily borrow their power.
 Then you might start to get comfortable with writing your own.

-# Part 2 - Rust on your computer
+# 2-bob Rust sizning kompiyuteringizda

 You saw that we can learn almost anything in Rust just using the Playground.
 But if you learned everything so far, you will probably want Rust on your computer now.
 There are always things that you can't do with the Playground like using files or code in more than just one file.
 Some other things you need Rust on your computer for are input and flags.
 But most important is that with Rust on your computer you can use crates.
 We already learned about crates, but in the Playground you could only use the most popular ones.
 But with Rust on your computer you can use any crate in your program.